KULSOOMadnan/quiz-application/README.md

 <h2>Technology used💻</h2>
 <p>With the aid of <b>Node.js,TypeScript</b>  I have created this application. <b> "npm packages"</b> For the look, I utilized <b>chalk</b> and <b>inquirer</b> to make my application dynamic.</p>

-<h2> linkedin account </h2>
+<h2> linkedin account🔗 </h2>
-TOcheck the output of this application visit my linkedin post <a href="https://www.linkedin.com/feed/update/urn:li:activity:7192067222633078784/">click</a>
+TO check the output of this application visit my linkedin post <a href="https://www.linkedin.com/feed/update/urn:li:activity:7192067222633078784/">click</a>
 <h2>license</h2>
 <p>This project is licensed under the <b>ISC</b> License </p>
 <h2>I'm grateful that you checked my repository😍 </h2>